nasa-jpl/autoRIFT/README.md

 * the core image processing is coded by calling OpenCV's Python and/or C++ functions for efficiency
 * sub-pixel displacement estimation using the pyramid upsampling algorithm
 * this sub-module is not only suitable for radar images, but also for optical, etc
-* all outputs are in the format of GeoTIFF with the same EPSG code as input
+* when the grid is provided in geographic coordinates, all outputs are in the format of GeoTIFF with the same EPSG code as input grid

+## 3. Demo

+### 3.1 Optical image over regular grid in imaging coordinates

+### 3.2 Radar image over regular grid in imaging coordinates

+### 3.3 Radar image over user-defined geographic-coordinate grid

 <img src="figures/autorift1.png" width="100%">